-John Mayer’s 1996 Fender Stratocaster Stevie Ray Vaughan Signature
+John Mayer’s 1996 Fender Stevie Ray Vaughan Stratocaster

 John acquired this Stevie Ray Vaughan Signature Stratocaster in 1996, trading it for a Takamine 12-string acoustic and a Mesa Boogie distortion pedal, and paying the difference from the money he made working at a gas station.
 He used the guitar for bedroom practice in the early years, and during the two semesters spent at the Berklee College of Music in Boston.

-In the video linked above, John also talked about a few different changes that he did to the guitar in the early years.
-He mentioned engraving his name on the back plate at a local mall (1997), changing the bridge after breaking the whammy bar (1998), engraving his initials on the back of the body at Berklee (1998), and sanding down all the lacquer from back of the neck and from the fretboard edges (199?).
-Sometime after leaving Berklee and moving to Atlanta in 1998, he also added a small photo to the back of the headstock of him and his former college roommate, Matt Mangano [John Mayer – Studio Session No. 4].
+In the video linked in the quote above, John also talked about a few different changes that he did to the guitar in the early years.
+He mentioned engraving his name on the backplate at a local mall (1997), changing the bridge after breaking the whammy bar (1998), engraving his initials on the back of the body at Berklee (1998), and sanding down all the lacquer from the back of the neck and from the fretboard edges (199?).
+Sometime after leaving Berklee and moving to Atlanta in 1998, he also added a small photo to the back of the headstock of him and his former college roommate, Matt Mangano.

 John continued using this guitar as his main stage instrument from 2001 to 2003 [John Mayer – Live at Cincinnati, October 5, 2002][John Mayer – Live, July 7, 2003].
 With the release of his second album, Heavier Things, John began introducing more and more guitars to his rig, and by 2004 the SRV Stratocaster was partially retired from stage use.
 Nonetheless, John still owns and plays it occasionally live – for instance at the Crossroads Guitar Festival in June 2004, and more recently in Sao Paulo, Brazil in 2013.